Elk in Wisconsin

 Be a part of developing the new Wisconsin Elk Plan

-Comments need to be received or postmarked by January 23, 2021.
+Comments needed to be received or postmarked by January 23, 2021.
+Comments that have been submitted on time will be reviewed by the Elk Advisory Committee.

 Once widespread here and across North America, elk were eliminated from Wisconsin in the 1880s due to unregulated hunting and habitat loss.
 Over 130 years later, they once again live in the central and northern forest regions of our state.
 From a population of 25 elk reintroduced in 1995, and with the help of the second reintroduction efforts that started in 2015, the state’s total elk population is quickly approaching 400 animals.